 Signature aggregation also offers enhanced privacy since its contents are indistinguishable from a single-signature transaction.
 Does this mean that lightning channels are now unidentifiable on the blockchain?
 The answer is ‘yes’ for private channels and ‘not quite yet’ for public channels.
 We’ll find out why in the next section.

 Ideally there would be a separation between blockchain transactions and lighting payments so that lighting users wouldn’t be compromised by any potential privacy leaks from the funding transactions and vice versa.

-Funding transactions execute a 2 of 2 multisig script which, as of today, are fairly easy to spot on the blockchain.
-As mentioned above, introduction of Schnorr signatures means that we are able to aggregate multiple signatures to a single signature thereby making channel openings indistinguishable from standard transactions.
+Funding transactions execute a 2 of 2 multi-sig script which is fairly easy to spot on the blockchain as of today.
+As mentioned above, the introduction of Schnorr signatures means that we can aggregate multiple signatures into a single signature, making channel openings indistinguishable from standard transactions.

-This might seem counterintuitive at first, but it’s also an elegant way to prevent nodes spamming the network with fake channels.
-In the most literal sense, it’s proof of stake; proof that a node has staked some Bitcoin.
+This might initially seem counterintuitive, but it’s also an elegant way to prevent nodes from spamming the network with fake channels.
+In the most literal sense, it’s proof of stake, proof that a node has staked some Bitcoin.